openpracticelibrary/openpracticelibrary/src/pages/practice/strategy-design.md

 ---
 templateKey: practice-page
 title: Strategy Design
-subtitle: Design an adaptive strategy that articulates your core beliefs, maps your competitive ecosystem, defines your unique position, and creates a dynamic execution rhythm to thrive in changing markets.
+subtitle: Turn chaos into clarity
 date: 2025-06-19T13:18:30.104Z
 authors:
   - operationalX
 tags:
   - value
 mobiusTag: discovery
-icon: /images/sebastian-unrau-sp-p7uut0tw-unsplash.jpg
+icon: /images/example_ecosystem.jpg
-whatIs: "Photo by Sebastian Unrau
+whatIs: >-

-  **Strategy Design is your playbook for turning chaos into clarity!** It
+  Design an adaptive strategy that articulates your core beliefs, maps your competitive ecosystem, defines your unique position, and creates a dynamic execution rhythm to thrive in changing markets.

-  combines:  \r
+  **Strategy Design is your playbook for turning chaos into clarity!** It combines:

-  - 🧠 **Soul-Searching** (What do we stand for?)  \r
+  * 🧠 **Soul-Searching** (What do we stand for?)

-  - 🗺️ **Ecosystem Cartography** (Mapping the \"Corporate Forest\" of competitors, disruptors, and resources)  \r
+  * 🗺️ **Ecosystem Cartography** (Mapping the "Corporate Forest" of competitors, disruptors, and resources)

-  - 🎯 **Position Crafting** (Finding your unique spot in the jungle)  \r
+  * 🎯 **Position Crafting** (Finding your unique spot in the jungle)

-  - 🔄 **Adaptive Rhythm** (Building a strategy heartbeat that keeps pace with change)  "
+  * 🔄 **Adaptive Rhythm** (Building a strategy heartbeat that keeps pace with change)
 whyDo: "| Benefit | Outcome |  \r

   |---------|---------|  \r